 These quick, simple tricks will help your campaigns reach the right audiences and drive meaningful action.
 Now you’re ready to launch campaigns!

-6. Launch the campaign and track progress.
+6. Launch your nonprofit advertising campaign and track progress.

 After you’ve completed the steps above, it’s time to launch your ad campaigns and track progress against concrete, measurable benchmarks.
 Monitoring your performance is critical.
 It reveals what works, what doesn’t, and how to improve the effectiveness of future campaigns.